-Colt Single Action Army Outfit from Miles City, Montana, Circa 1882
+Colt Single Action Army Outfit from Miles City, Montana

 A true piece of Western lore is this Antique Nimschke Engraved Colt SAA.
 This fantastic “shootist” colt single action army comes with a Miles city marked belt and holster.

 Although the actual history of this outfit is unknown, it truly is a piece of the western era.
 This is not a rig an average cowboy would have had, as it would have been a very expensive outfit in its time.
-This rig was most likely used by a law man or an outlaw, maybe both as each frequently operated on both sides of the law.
-The outfit shows decades of use and alterations that would have suited the needs of a shootist.
-Its many years in service shows in its much worn condition.
+Most likely, this rig was used by a law man or an outlaw.
+Maybe both, as each frequently operated on both sides of the law.
+The outfits much worn condition shows decades of use from many years of service.

 This antique Nimschke engraved Colt SAA was shipped to Schoverling, Daly & Gales, New York City in 1882, in the “soft” for engraving, per factory letter (included).
-The Colt SAA was engraved by Nimschke, nickel plated, and checkered ivory grips were installed.
-The engraving is identical to the sheriff’s model SAA, #80118, pictured in “The Colt Engraving Book“ (2nd edition) by R.L.
+The Colt SAA was engraved by Nimschke, nickel plated, with installed checkered ivory grips.
+Most noteworthy, the engraving is identical to the sheriff’s model SAA, #80118.
+This sheriff’s model is pictured in “The Colt Engraving Book“ (2nd edition) by R.L.
 Wilson, under “L.D.
 Nimschke”, page 342.
-That gun was also shipped to Schoverling, Daly & Gales in the soft.
+Also, that particular gun was shipped to Schoverling, Daly & Gales in the soft.

-The patent dates are completely worn away and the barrel address nearly the same with only “USA” vaguely showing.
-All serial numbers match and are still readable as well as the “45 CAL” on the trigger guard.
-The engraving is extremely worn on the recoil shields (nearly gone) and the cylinder engraving is very worn, but visible.
-The frame and barrel engraving, although worn, still shows nicely.
-The checkered ivory grips also show a great deal of wear and period repairs, but no major losses.
+The patent dates are completely worn away.
+Similarly, the barrel address has only the “USA” vaguely showing.
+But, all serial numbers match and are still readable, as well as, the “45 CAL” on the trigger guard.
+The engraving is extremely worn on the recoil shields (nearly gone).
+Also, the cylinder engraving is very worn, but visible.
+Although worn, the frame and barrel engraving still shows nicely.
+The checkered ivory grips show a great deal of wear and period repairs, but no major losses.
 Only about 10% of the nickel plate is left in protected corners and on the trigger guard bow.

 The rest of the gun has gone to a dull grey metal color.
-The mechanics are good and the bore is good.
-All parts appear to be original except for some screws and the small “doughnut” head ejector rod is from a Colt 1877 double action revolver.
-The 7 ½” barrel has been cut down to 5 ½”.
-These changes would fit the needs of “shootist” requirements for quick draw and fast shooting.
+The mechanics and the bore are good.
+All parts appear to be original except for some screws.
+In addition, the 7 ½” barrel has been cut down to 5 ½”, fitting the needs of “shootist” requirements for quick draw and fast shooting.
 If we only knew by who and where.